techidaily/site-fake-location/source/_posts/dose-life360-notify-me-when-someone-checks-my-location-on-vivo-y27s-drfone-by-drfone-virtual-android.md

 So, now when you are sure that you are being spied on by your partner, what is the next thing to do?
 Depending on how you want to deal with the situation your response and its related actions will depend.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Response 1: Reassure your partner and gain the trust

 Firstly, if you know that you are not doing anything wrong or want to prove your worth, let your spouse keep tracking you.
 In the end, when your spouse will not find anything suspicious about your activities and your location, he/she will know that you are right.
 Moreover, you can even install a GPS on your phone that you’re so that your spouse is aware of your whereabouts all the time, and when nothing suspicious will be found out he will stop spying on you.